hdShang/arxiv-daily/docs/cs-CV/2025-10-29/papers/251100073v1-habitat-and-land-cover-change-detection-in-alpine-protected-areas-a-.md

 ---
 layout: default
-title: Habitat and Land Cover Change Detection in Alpine Protected Areas: A Comparison of AI Architectures
+title: "Habitat and Land Cover Change Detection in Alpine Protected Areas: A Comparison of AI Architectures"
 ---

 # Habitat and Land Cover Change Detection in Alpine Protected Areas: A Comparison of AI Architectures